 Knights of the order would often serve as shock troops who would disrupt enemy lines.
 The Order proved particularly effective in many battles of the Crusaders against Saladin’s forces.

 After the capture of Jerusalem by Saladin, the Crusades effectively came to an end.
 The Knights Templar continued to exist.
-During the Crusades, it had established itself as a financial organisation of sorts.
-It issued letters of credit to the pilgrims travelling to Jerusalem, received land grants from European nobility and was often the guardian of a noble going off to take part in the crusade.
+During the Crusades, it had established itself as a financial organization of sorts.
+It issued letters of credit to the pilgrims traveling to Jerusalem, received land grants from European nobility and was often the guardian of a noble going off to take part in the crusade.